a-skuba/go-idasen/README.md

   -pos float
         Position to move desk to in cm.
 Ranges from 65cm to 128cm.
 ```
+> On Linux, you have to run with sudo for accessing BLE.

 ### Connect to a desk